BBC Somali Service: History

 Established on 18 July 1957 with two weekly programmes of 15 minutes each, the station made the broadcasts daily by September 1958, and on 1 July 1961 the two parts were joined and the programme time increased to 30 minutes.
 Increases in broadcast frequency have been made since.
 They currently broadcast 3 half-hour programmes and one 1-hour programme daily.
 The station has been developing local networks in all over Somali speaking areas in Somaliland, Djibouti, the Somali border of Yemen and North Eastern Eritrea plus the Somali diaspora all over the world.
 In August 2010 AllAfrica.com reported that Shabelle Media Network had started broadcasting some of the station's programmes.

 Since Yusuf Garad left the BBC, the Somali service never returned to the management of a Somali professional.
 First, Andres Ilves had been appointed as acting head of the service for nearly two years then Josephine Hazeley, deputy head of BBC Somaliland, had been appointed as a caretaker.
 Following the recruitment process for a new BBC Somali Editor, Abdirahman Koronto was offered the position of BBC Somali Output Editor, a position that was line managed by the then Editor of BBC Africa, Ibrahima Daine who was appointed as the acting editor of BBC Somali.
 A new role was created and advertised for a joint Arabic and Somali service based in Amman, Jordan.
 Caroline Karobia was named editor of the new service.
 In June 2017, the BBC decided to split the Arabic and Somali services.
 In August 2017, Abdullahi Abdi Sheikh was appointed as Editor, BBC Somali Service.
 On 28 October 2019, Abdullahi Abdi Sheikh resigned as editor.
 On 16 March 2020, Muhyadin Roble who worked at Radio Ergo (formerly IRIN SOMALI SERVICE) was appointed as editor of the service.
+He is the youngest editor and the first wver external hired head of service to lead BBC Somali.